Khan/math-input/README.md

 Note that, as the input and keypad only respond to touch events, you'll need to enable mobile emulation (e.g., as supported by Chrome) in order to use the keypad in a desktop browser.

-To run the demo locally, clone the repo, `npm install`, `npm run watch`, and open the `index.html` page.
+To run the demo locally, clone the repo, `yarn install`, `yarn watch`, and open the `index.html` page.
 The local behaviors can similarly be customized via the editor @ `custom.html`.

 ## License